oracle/terraform-provider-oci/website/docs/r/core_subnet.html.markdown

 	Example: `subnet123`
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The subnet's Oracle ID (OCID).
+* `ipv6cidr_block` - For an IPv6-enabled subnet, this is the IPv6 CIDR block for the subnet's private IP address space.
+The subnet size is always /64.
+Example: `2001:0db8:0123:1111::/64`
+* `ipv6public_cidr_block` - For an IPv6-enabled subnet, this is the IPv6 CIDR block for the subnet's public IP address space.
+The subnet size is always /64.
+The left 48 bits are inherited from the `ipv6PublicCidrBlock` of the [Vcn](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Vcn/), and the remaining 16 bits are from the subnet's `ipv6CidrBlock`.
+Example: `2001:0db8:0123:1111::/64`
+* `ipv6virtual_router_ip` - For an IPv6-enabled subnet, this is the IPv6 address of the virtual router.
+Example: `2001:0db8:0123:1111:89ab:cdef:1234:5678`
 * `prohibit_public_ip_on_vnic` - Whether VNICs within this subnet can have public IP addresses.
 Defaults to false, which means VNICs created in this subnet will automatically be assigned public IP addresses unless specified otherwise during instance launch or VNIC creation (with the `assignPublicIp` flag in [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/CreateVnicDetails/)).
 If `prohibitPublicIpOnVnic` is set to true, VNICs created in this subnet cannot have public IP addresses (that is, it's a private subnet).
 Example: `true`
 * `route_table_id` - The OCID of the route table that the subnet uses.
 * `security_list_ids` - The OCIDs of the security list or lists that the subnet uses.
 Remember that security lists are associated *with the subnet*, but the rules are applied to the individual VNICs in the subnet.